Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game1_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The informed clues are precise and well-written, avoiding any answer contamination.
-The fake clues are highly effective in misdirecting players to the incorrect choices.
-The misinformed clues provide a decent level of ambiguity, contributing to a balanced difficulty.
+The informed clues are excellent and clearly point to Sci-Fi without using forbidden terms.
+The fake clues are highly effective misdirectors for Horror and Fantasy.
+The misinformed clues are a good attempt at creating ambiguity, though achieving perfect shared truth across all options is challenging.

 ---